salman-abedin/uniblocks/README.md

 -  Create a **~/.config/uniblocksrc** file for configuring the modules.
    Here is an [examples](https://github.com/salman-abedin/uniblocks/blob/master/example_config)

--  run `uniblocks --server` to launch the server (preferably on startup)
+-  run `uniblocks --server,-s` to launch the server (preferably on startup)

--  run `uniblocks --client` to generate the status string
+-  run `uniblocks --client,-c` to generate the status string

    -  Modules are ordered according to the order in the **config**

--  run `uniblocks --client <TAG>` to generate individual modules
+-  run `uniblocks --client,-c <TAG>` to generate individual modules

    -  This will be useful in order to integrate your updatable modules with a status bar applications

--  run `uniblocks --update <TAG>` to update individual modules
+-  run `uniblocks --update,-u <TAG>` to update individual modules

 ## Uninstallation